 https://www.airbnb.com/rooms/22636969

 The amenities, especially for families, are superb.
-Besides a fire-pit gazebo (logs for sale), an eco-friendly compost toilet and a heated outdoor shower, there are rope swings, a zipline, a trampoline and a spring-fed fishing pond with working waterwheel and waterfall.
+Besides a fire-pit gazebo (logs for sale), an eco-friendly compost toilet, and a heated outdoor shower, there are rope swings, a zip line, a trampoline, and a spring-fed fishing pond with a working water wheel and waterfall.
 Friendly dogs and chickens roam about, and you’ll hear woodpeckers in the trees around you.

 Tucked away in a small forest, the property has a real Neverland feel to it.
-Obviously it would be a fabulous place to stay in summer, but spring and autumn would be truly magical.
+Obviously, it would be a fabulous place to stay in summer, but spring and autumn are truly magical.
 Evenings are particularly special: the surrounding area is illuminated by fairy lights as night falls.

 Credit: Airbnb